 TAMPA, Fla.
-(WFLA) – He has only been running track for three years but, on Monday, Hillsborough High School student Erriyon Knighton, broke a record previously set by Usain Bolt.
+(WFLA) — After only three years running track, Hillsborough High School student-athlete Erriyon Knighton broke a record previously set by Usain Bolt.

 “He was like, ‘Oh coach, I have never ran track before,’” said Sipp, “and I was like, ‘It does not matter because you are running.
 I see the potential.
 You can be great.’”